Sign up for our Device Identity Webinar Series!

 fi

-Windows Installation
+Windows installation

-Manual Install
+Manual install

-1. Download the agent installer from the Smallstep releases page:
+1. Download the agent installer:

 2. Install the agent silently:

-msiexec.exe /i "path\to\step-agent-plugin_amd64.msi" /quiet
+msiexec.exe /i "path\to\step-agent_amd64_latest.msi" /quiet

-Registering the Agent
+Registering the agent

 Using the Smallstep API